sal55/langs/Compilertest3.md

 This compiler took 6 seconds just to compile a Hello, World program (which generated a 5MB executable, which probably explains it!).

-### Notes
+### Host

-**Lines/second** Fastest speed in LPS was something like 900Klps (tcc), and slowest around 1.2Klps (optimised Clang; I don't include the 0.01Klps of optimised Rust).
-Code density varies, but I think tcc still comes out on top.

-**Optimisation** Optimised versions tried where the option existed and I knew how to to turn it on.

-**Host** All tests were done on an old Windows 7 PC, 64 bits, with spinning hard drive.
+All tests were done on an old Windows 7 PC, 64 bits, with spinning hard drive.
 Number of cores available was 2 (doubt any used more than one).
 Not the most up-to-date hardware, but all compilers ran on the same machine.

 ### Sorted by Runtime